ChristineMWilde/mechanic/README.md

   * Any updates to HTML element ID's should be thoroughly investigated across all files that may have an effect on them.

   * The Django framework provided a great consolidated view of all python, static and template files working together.

+  * An API will be required for Disqus and Media storing files in order to run in the staging environment.